Everything You Need to Make a Perfect Kitchen

 After putting in the groundwork of figuring out layout, spacing and main features comes the fun part.
 Browsing for the best utensils can be time consuming, and it’s often tricky to figure out what tools and gadgets

 are best you really need.
 Start with the basics: a sharp, durable knife set such as a Sabatier five piece collection is always a good idea, or add a splash of colour with the Kuhn Rikon Colori knife set.
 And don’t forget to buy a good quality knife sharpener too.
 Saucepans follow a similar rule: don’t skimp on price at this stage.
 Le Creuset are always a safe bet, their stainless steel saucepans are great for durability and easy to clean in a dishwasher, and any copper-bottomed or cast iron pots are equally long lasting and reliable.
-Take a look at the collection in Copper Cabana to spark inspiration.
 Avoid carbon-based saucepans as they mark very easily and quickly look worn.
-Invest in a good pair of refillable salt and pepper shakers, such as this Peugeut pepper mill.
+Invest in a good pair of refillable salt and pepper shakers.
 These make a massive difference when cooking and are often overlooked in favour of plastic, shop-bought ones that don't look anywhere near as good run out all-too-quickly.